The Chesterfields

-The band split - seemingly for good in the summer of 1989, Simon Barber forming Basinger, and Mark Barber formed Grape.
+The band split - seemingly for good in mid 1989, Simon Barber forming Basinger, and Mark Barber formed Grape.
 Goldsworthy fronted several more bands, including Fürnt, Diceman and Mujer21.
 The Chesterfields reformed briefly in the 1990s to tour Japan after their material was re-issued there.
-Dave Goldsworthy (Davy Chesterfield) was killed by a hit & run driver in Oxford, UK, on 9 November 2003.
+Dave Goldsworthy (Davy Chesterfield) was killed by a hit and run driver in Oxford, England, on 9 November 2003.

 The band's continuing fanbase saw much of their back-catalogue re-issued by Vinyl Japan in the 1990s.

-In June 2014, to celebrate the legendary NME C86 tape, Design (fronted by Barber) along with Andy Strickland of The Loft/The Caretaker Race played a set of songs by The Chesterfields at the 92 Club in London.
+In June 2014, to celebrate the NME C86 tape, Design (fronted by Barber) along with Andy Strickland of The Loft/The Caretaker Race played a set of songs by The Chesterfields at the 92 Club in London.
 Following the success of The Chesterfields set at the NME C86 gig, Design continued to play classic Chesterfields songs such as "Johnny Dee", "Lunchtime for the Wild Youth" and "Last Train to Yeovil" throughout 2014 and 2015.

-The Chesterfields were announced as playing the NYC Popfest in New York, from 19–22 May 2016 to coincide with a new EP release.
+The Chesterfields were announced as playing the NYC Popfest in New York, from 19–22 May 2016, to coincide with a new EP release.
 In 2019, The Chesterfields with their new line up of Simon Barber, Andy Strickland, Helen Stickland and Rob Parry, played a UK tour including The 100 Club in London.

-In summer of 2021 the band recorded a new album co-produced with Ben Turner and John Parish (PJ Harvey).
-The album was released by Mr Mellow's Music on 23 September 2022 and preceded by two singles - 'Our Songbird Has Gone' and 'Mr Wilson Goes To Norway'.
+In mid 2021 the band recorded a new album co-produced with Ben Turner and John Parish.
+The album was released by Mr Mellow's Music on 23 September 2022 and preceded by two singles - "Our Songbird Has Gone" and "Mr Wilson Goes To Norway".
 The band set out on a short UK tour in October 2022.